-A proposition of Dr. Brown, for imposing an annual tax on the counties of Halifax, Colchester and Cumberland, to the extent of one-fifth of the interest upon the Railway loan, led to a protracted discussion, and finally to the appointment of a Committee to report upon the subject.
+A proposition of Dr. Brown, for impesing an annual tax on the counties of Halifax, Colchester and Cumberland, to the extent of one-fifth of the interest upon the Railway loan, led to a protracted discussion, and finally to the appointment of a Committee to report upon the subject.
 WEDNESDAY, November 19.

 The Committee reported against Dr. Brown's scheme, and in favour of requiring the counties of Halifax, Colchester, and Cumberland to provide a right of way and the necessary railway stations in those counties.
 After several members had addressed the Committee, Dr. Brown rose and renewed his motion to tax the Railway Counties-limiting, however, the assessment to persons living within 20 miles of the track.
 A desultory debate followed, at the termination of which Dr. Brown's resolution was negatived by a large majority, and the report of the Committee sustained .-Several clauses of the bill passed, and the house apjourned.
+THURSDAY, November 20.
+The House were engaged in perfecting numer158 THE WESLEYAN.